tobybrowne/ES-synth-starter/README.md

 - Press/Release messages inform the master board as to which notes it should be playing from other boards.

 We found that the most complex of these messages to process was a key release, so we can use this time as our worst case execution of this task.
-We found this worst case execution time to be Xμs.
+We found this worst case execution time to be 10μs.

-This task will only run if data exists inside the RX buffer and if the `sysState` semaphore is free.
-WHAT IS THE MII!!
+This task will only run if data exists inside the RX buffer and if the `sysState` semaphore is free, so we assign it the same MII as the interrupts: 100,000 μs.

 ### CAN_TX_ISR
 This in an interrupt that frees a semaphore when a CAN mailbox is available.
 This allows the `sendCanTask` to know when it can transmit it's messages.
 The timing for this process is fairly constant at about 11μs, the same as the receive interrupt.
-Again we can make the same assumption regarding CAN rates and say that the MII is around 960μs.
+Again we can make the same assumption regarding CAN rates and say that the MII is around 100,000 μs.

 ### SendCanTask
 This is an RTOS task that runs when data exists in the global CAN TX queue and when a CAN mailbox is free (indicated by the semaphore discussed previously).
 It takes the semaphore and then transmits the message.
-The execution time for this process is about Xμs.
-WHAT IS THE MII!
+The execution time for this process is about 855μs, and we assign it the same MII of 100,000 μs.

 ### CheckHandshakeTask
 This is an RTOS task that monitors the handshake inputs on the board.
 When certain conditions are met (like a board being plugged in or removed), all the boards enter a handhake procedure, where the leftmost board is assigned the ID 0.
 This left-most board can then drop it's east facing signal and send it's ID+1 over CAN, the board to it's right will detect the drop in it's west voltage and listen for this ID.
 The process continues until every board is assigned an ID, the rightmost board then sends a message telling the boards that handshaking is over and they can all reset their handshaking inputs.
 This reset allows for boards to be hotswapped and reassigned IDs.

 The timing for this process is slightly more complex, as it often has to delay whilst waiting for an expected CAN message to arrive.
 During these delay intervals, the `sysState` mutex is freed, and the CPU is yielded to another task, this allows other processes to execute, and our overall performance to be faily unaffected by these halts.
 Therefore when timing this process we subtracted these times from the execution time.

-The worst case execution time for this task was measured as Xμs, and the MII will be around 200ms as this is the period we set for this task.
+The worst case execution time for this task was measured as 25μs, and the MII will be around 200ms as this is the period we set for this task.
 Again, this task relies on the `sysState` mutex which we are assuming won't delay our initiation.

 ### GenBufferTask
 This is an RTOS task that calculates the next 512 amplitudes to be played by the speaker and stores them one half of a 1024 element buffer.
 Previously, these calculations had been completed in the same interrupt that writes to the speaker, however the constant interruption of scheduling to a heavy calculation process was detrimental to performance.
 By moving these calculations into a task the scheduler is free to operate much more efficiently.